The church of Saint Christophoros, Pistofanton. Source

 It's believed Santa became established just after 1461 when Trebizond fell to the Ottoman Turks.
 Christians from surrounding regions of Trebizond such as Platana, Tonya and Muzena fled to the mountains to avoid Turkish persecution and harassment.

-The final curtain for the Greeks of Santa came after 1918 when the Russians withdrew from Trebizond during WW1 and the Santaians, despite arming themselves, fell victim along with many other Greeks during the Greek Genocide.
+The final curtain for the Greeks of Santa came after 1918 when the Russians withdrew from Trebizond during WW1 and the Santaians, despite arming themselves, fell victim to persecution by the authorities along with many other Greeks.
 Those who survived massacre and deportation were forcibly expelled to Greece.
 Many of the Greeks from Santa settled in the village Nea Santa in the prefecture of Kilkis in northern Greece.

 A school in the Pistofanton settlement.
 Source